teelu/rails_bookmarks/README.md

 *"Who got this CRUD all over my bookmarks?"*

+This is a 2-day Homework, with tasks for Day 1, and separate tasks for Day 2.

+## Day 1

 Create a Rails app that allows me to track my bookmarks!
 Bookmarks have:

 * a URL (required, must start with "http")